 - Navigate to “System” –> “Upgrade” page.

-- Click the button as shown in the red circle.
+- Click the button as indicated in the above picture.

 - Select the firmware you just downloaded.
 DON’T unzip the “.tar.gz” file, just select the whole “.tar.gz” file.